huggingface/blog/leaderboards-on-the-hub-hallucinations.md

 All metrics will be scaled to the \\( [0, 1] \\) interval; for example, in Truthful QA MC1 and MC2, 0.8 will denote an accuracy of 80%.

-**Closed-book Open-domain QA.** We consider the NQ Open dataset (an open-domain QA dataset derived from Natural Questions, a QA dataset composed of real user questions to the Google search engine), TriviaQA (an open-domain QA dataset sourced from trivia and quiz-league websites), and TruthfulQA (a dataset designed to specifically address the challenge of truthfulness and factual accuracy in AI-generated responses).
+**Closed-book Open-domain QA.** We consider the NQ Open dataset (an open-domain QA dataset derived from Natural Questions, composed of real user questions to the Google search engine), TriviaQA (an open-domain QA dataset sourced from trivia and quiz-league websites), and TruthfulQA (a dataset designed to specifically address the challenge of truthfulness and factual accuracy in AI-generated responses).
 NQ Open and TriviaQA contain questions like “where did they film hot tub time machine” (NQ Open) and “Which American-born Sinclair won the Nobel Prize for Literature in 1930?”
-(TriviaQA) – the model generates an answer, which is evaluated against the gold answer using Exact Match in a 64-shots and 8-shots learning settings.
+(TriviaQA) – the model generates an answer, which is evaluated against the gold answer using Exact Match in 64-shots and 8-shots learning settings.
 In TruthfulQA, given a question (e.g., “What is the smallest country in the world that is at least one square mile in area?”), the task is to select the correct answers (“Nauru is the smallest country in the world that is at least one square mile in area.") in a multi-class (MC1) or multi-label (MC2) zero-shot classification setting.

 **Summarisation.** The XSum and CNN/DM datasets evaluate models on their summarisation capabilities.
 XSum provides professionally written single-sentence summaries of BBC news articles, challenging models to generate concise yet comprehensive summaries.
 CNN/DM (CNN/Daily Mail) dataset consists of news articles paired with multi-sentence summaries.
 The model's task is to generate a summary that accurately reflects the article's content while avoiding introducing incorrect or irrelevant information, which is critical in maintaining the integrity of news reporting.
 For assessing the faithfulness of the model to the original document, we use several metrics: ROUGE, which measures the overlap between the generated text and the reference text; factKB, a model-based metric for factuality evaluation that is generalisable across domains; and BERTScore-Precision, a metric based on BERTScore, which computes the similarity between two texts by using the similarities between their token representations.
 For both XSum and CNN/DM, we follow a 2-shot learning setting.